 The gospels record that Jesus raised several people from the dead, (Mark 5:35-43; Luke 7:11-17; John 11:1-43).
 However, all of these people were raised back to their temporary earthly bodies.
 When the time came they all died again.

 The believer’s resurrected body, on the other hand, will be a glorified structure like Jesus’ own resurrected body.
 (Paul uses the illustration of a seed that becomes a plant to explain the transformation.)
-It’s free from diseases and weaknesses known to our earthly bodies.
+It’s free from diseases and weaknesses are known to our earthly bodies.
 Everyone that dies in Christ and raised back to life will enjoy eternity in these immortal bodies.

-Finally Easter does mater because it indicates that Christ is alive and he will come again to take us to be with him.
+Finally, Easter does matter because it indicates that Christ is alive and he will come again to take us to be with him.
 It’s not only the dead in Christ that will be raised and transformed.
 But the believers also who are alive.
 Now when Paul says “We will not all sleep” his use of “we” indicates he held to the New Testament perspective that Christ could come for the faith of his churches in his lifetime.